zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 We might have a separate `rpc.enable_superuser` option to turn off _all_ superuser access.

-> Not all connect strings types will necessarily be supported
+> Not all connect point types will necessarily be supported
 > for superuser access.
 > For example, we may institute a rule that cookie authentication
 > is only permitted for superuser access
 > on systems with meaningful filesystem restrictions.

-> We _may_ later specify default superuser connect strings
+> We _may_ later specify default superuser connect points
 > or their locations.
 > We do not currently plan to have any by default
 > in our first releases.